Draw Curtains at Dusk

 If you use blinds in your home, choose thermacell blinds as they have excellent insulation properties.
 The honeycomb design traps air to buffer against the cold and heat, which makes it useful throughout the year.

 Save On Hot Water

-You have probably heard this many a times, but reduce your shower time during winters if possible.
-According to Energy Efficiency and Conservation Authority (EECA), a 15-minute shower will cost you around $1, a 5 minute shower around 33c.
+You have probably heard this many times, but reduce your shower time during winters if possible.
+According to the Energy Efficiency and Conservation Authority (EECA), a 15-minute shower will cost you around $1, a 5-minute shower around 33c.
 A family of 4 could be saving around $18 a week just by taking shorter showers.
 That’s $900 a year!

 Run Your Dishwasher and Washing Machine on Eco Mode

 Using the economical mode of your dishwasher and washing machine can help save some of that electricity cost during winters.
 Additionally, use the cold water option on your washing as much as possible.
 This can save up to 90% of your washing machine’s energy use!

 If you use a heated towel rail that is on 24/7, it would cost you about $170 a year to run according to EECA.
 Try and use the rail only when needed and turn off when not in use.

 Turn Off Appliances on Standby